modeldatarcn/modeldatarcn.github.io/workshop3/travel.md

-<h2>July 25-27, 2022 Workshop, Grand Forks, ND -Travel Information</h2>
+<h1>July 25-27, 2022 Workshop, Grand Forks, ND -Travel Information</h1>

 Participants are asked to book their own flights and hotel.
 We will reimburse you for these costs (and provide per diem).
-We recognize that student and early career participants may need help covering the upfront costs; please email Jared.Marquis@UND.edu to learn about other options available.
+We recognize that student and early career participants may need help covering the upfront costs; please email [Jared.Marquis@UND.edu](mailto:Jared.Marquis@UND.edu) to learn about other options available.

 **Flights**
 Grand Forks Airport (GFK):